bhimsenrao/djangoproj/README.md

 # djangoproj
 My Project for DJANGO
-All the project based applications are designed with base IDE as  Netbean, There may be requirement of tables in your system.
+All the project based applications are designed with base IDE as  Visual Studio Code , you can use any suitable IDE you have, There may be requirement of tables in your system.

 For any queries please feel free to contact me on my whatsApp   9246318975